BBVA/kapow/spec/README.md

 ### API

 Kapow! server interacts with the outside world only through its HTTP API.
-Any program making the correct HTTP request to a Kapow! server, can change its behavior.
+Any program making the correct HTTP request to a Kapow! server can change its behavior.

 Kapow! exposes two distinct APIs, a control API and a data API, described